 In 2010 a single Auckland council replaced the eight previous councils.
 Aucklanders were divided on whether the gains from integration would outweigh the loss from the greater remoteness of the city council from its citizens.

 There is an old wisecrack that ‘there are three parties in Parliament – National, Labour, and Auckland’.
 Most of Auckland’s influence on central government derives from its substantial voting power.
 In 2019 there were 22 general electorates (one-third of the New Zealand total) and three Māori electorates.

 The northward shift in New Zealand’s population in the 20th century is reflected in the increasing number of prime ministers who have come from the Auckland region, from William Massey to Michael Joseph Savage, Robert Muldoon, David Lange, Helen Clark, John Key and Jacinda Ardern.

 In 2015 the Auckland region had 558 primary and secondary schools.
 Auckland Grammar School (for boys) was founded in 1867 and set the style for secondary education before the Second World War.
 Many private church schools were established around 1900.
 They drew pupils from across, and beyond, the region.
 Post-1945 suburban growth led to a surge of new co-educational secondary schools in the city, and district high schools in rural areas.

 The Auckland Training College (for teachers) was founded in 1881, followed two years later by Auckland University College.
 In 2004 the college amalgamated with the university.
 The Auckland University of Technology began in 1895 as the Auckland Technical School, which was renamed Seddon Memorial Technical College in 1913.
 Other tertiary institutions include Massey University at Albany, the Unitec Institute of Technology, and the Manukau Institute of Technology.

 Auckland’s first hospital was a tent set up by the merchant John Logan Campbell in 1840 to treat two Māori injured in a gunpowder explosion.
 The first permanent hospital opened in Grafton Gully in 1847.

-Today the hospitals of the Auckland region are organised under three district health boards: Auckland, Waitematā and Counties Manukau.
+Until 2022 the hospitals of the Auckland region were organised under three district health boards: Auckland, Waitematā and Counties Manukau.
 In 2003, Auckland, Green Lane, National Women’s, and Starship Children’s hospital were integrated as Auckland City Hospital.

 (National Institute of Water and Atmospheric Research (NIWA) data, 1981–2010)